martrewes/CompleteLightsOutProject/Readme.md

    - Finally completed a PCB (1 of *n*) and sent off for manufacture
 - 07/05/2021
   - Added software and made great progress!
+- 10/05/2021
+  - Added info about sound
+  - Made an awful error which could have screwed the project